Media! Tech! Parenting!

 Read this Spotlight Blog post.

 Are you looking for an interesting overview of the surreal celebrations on Sunday night, May 1, 2011 after the announcement about the death of Osama bin Laden?
-Check out this post on the MacArthur Foundations’s Spotlight on Digital Media and Learning blog.
+Check out this post on the MacArthur Foundation’s Spotlight on Digital Media and Learning blog.

 The Rise of Social Media and the Death of Osama bin Laden: Students Debate the Meaning of it All includes quotes, links to various media coverage, social media communication and helpful resources that shed some light on the spontaneous and unusually celebratory events that occurred around the United States.